Lithic analysis: Function

 Experiments have been conducted in order to match up the microwear patterns on actual artifacts with experimental artifacts.
 At the site of Nausharo, the use-wear analysis conducted on the flint artifacts showed a match to the experimental use-wear of a potter using the flint blades as trimming tools for pottery placed on a potter's wheel.
 This is significant because it gives direct evidence for the use of the blades and for the presence of a potter's wheel.

 Although there are debates concerning the physics of both edge polishes and edge damage which draw on the science of tribology, modern microwear analysis usually depends on the comparisons of the edge wear of modern experimentally produced samples with archaeological and/or ethnographic tools.
 The ability of a microwear analyst has been tested in the past by presenting them with a set of experimentally produced and utilised tool in a blind experiment.
 The overall purpose is to provide an accurate, and precise, analytical instrument for the identification of stone tool function.
-It is worth noting that the precision of functional identifications may range considerably, from "scraping soft material" to "scraping fresh hide for 10 minutes" with a corresponding drop in accuracy as precision increases.
+The precision of functional identifications may range considerably, from "scraping soft material" to "scraping fresh hide for 10 minutes" with a corresponding drop in accuracy as precision increases.
 Macrowear studies relying on 3D modelling are also increasingly common.

 Ethnographic research is another way to figure out the use of stone tools by observing the modern communities which still have stone tool traditions.
 A research of the Wola society in Papua New Guinea shows that stone tools have a wide range of uses, but a short lifespan.
 They use stone tools to make weapons, utensils, clothing, and musical instruments.
 However, the lithic materials might be less important than wooden tools in their material culture when considering other resources in the Wola.
 It shows that studying both people and environment as a whole can provide a better understanding of the function and role of stone tools.